inrupt/etl-tutorial/README.md

 Finally, execute the units tests to ensure everything is configured correctly:

-Note: You can expect to see error output in the console, as we have **_100% branch code coverage_**, meaning our tests deliberately force lots of error situations so that we can test that our code correctly handles all these error situations.
+**Note**: You can expect to see error output in the console, as we have **_100% branch code coverage_**, meaning our tests deliberately force lots of error situations so that we can test that our code handles all those situations correctly.
 What we expect to see is a completely green final Jest report, with 100% coverage across the board.

 ```script
 npm test